 2018 was a year of turbulence and change in the Latvian market.
-After the release of the FinCEN report on AB.LV Bank in February 2018, and the arrest of the Governor of the Bank of Latvia, there was significant pressure on the banking sector.
+After the release of the FinCEN report on AB.LV Bank in February 2018, there was significant pressure on the banking sector.
 Coupled with 4-5 months of political uncertainty as to what would change in the regulatory basis around AML, the first half of 2018 was very stressful for our clients and our employees.
-The second half of 2018 was more certain; the Bank implemented an updated AML strategy; reviewed and revised its entire customer portfolio based on this; reinforced its Latvian business strategy (a focus on Seniors and the underbanked); and rebranded.
+The second half of 2018 was less turbulent; the Bank implemented an updated AML strategy; reviewed and revised its entire customer portfolio based on this; reinforced its Latvian business strategy (a focus on Seniors and the underbanked); and rebranded.
 All of these tasks were organically implemented, well communicated and ensured that our customers were well served throughout.